Honey Lemon and Raspberry Tart

 It’s nearly the end of March already!
 How did that happen?
 This weekend the clocks ‘spring forward’ for one of the last times in Europe as daylight savings is soon to be a thing of the past.
 Lots of blossoms on the trees, but the cool weather still has me hiding out in the kitchen (not that I’m complaining!)

-If the cool weather is great for one thing, it has to be pastry making.
-Cool kitchens and bench tops make easy work of rolling out pastry, and today’s recipe takes advantage of that.
-A lusciously smooth, honey, cream and lemon filling, set off with tart and juicy raspberries in a nutty pastry crust is a real beauty.
-I find that raspberries, though the price varies wildly, are available pretty much all year round, and lemons are at their absolute peak at the end of winter so this is a perfect dessert for the season.
+A lusciously smooth honey, cream, and lemon filling set off with tart and juicy raspberries in a nutty pastry crust is a real beauty.
+Though the price of raspberries varies wildly, they are available pretty much all year round, and lemons are at their absolute peak at the end of winter, so this is a perfect dessert for the season.

-This is actually a take on a very old fashioned English dessert called a posset, dating as far back as at least the 13th century where cream was set using wine or ale.
+This is actually a take on a very old-fashioned English dessert called a posset, dating as far back as at least the 13th century when cream was set using wine or ale.
 Later citrus juice was used, and this deliciously, deceptively light and tangy dessert was born.
-It has evolved over the years, and while it is terrific just by itself, I love to serve it as a proper tart, so you can slice it and share at the table.

 If you don’t fancy making your own pastry this can easily be made with store-bought, frozen pastry, or even served as an old fashioned ‘posset’ simply poured into glasses and set.
 I can’t wait to try it with some delicious Cypriot lemons when we get to Bellapais!